pantheon-systems/documentation/source/_docs/custom-upstream.md

 ## Submit Product Information

-After you have a distribution that works on Pantheon, open a ticket titled "Product submission for [organization]" and include the following information about the distribution:
+After you have a distribution that works on Pantheon, [contact support](/docs/getting-support) with the subject: "Product submission for [organization]" and include the following information about the distribution:

 - Name
 - Upstream URL: